SineadGalbraith/Internet-Applications/README.md

 This lab did not require any code.

 ### Lab 3
-The objective of this lab was to develop a web API using a single AWS Lambda function that will maintain a to-do-list consisting of a list of simple things.
+The objective of this lab was to create a function that maintains a to-do-list, consisting of a list of simple things.